firozkhan18/technologies-notes/first-round-interview-common.md

 ---

-This video transcript provides a comprehensive overview of API Gateways, focusing on their function, capabilities, and how they compare to load balancers.
+A comprehensive overview of API Gateways, focusing on their function, capabilities, and how they compare to load balancers.
 Here's a breakdown of the key concepts covered:

 ### What is an API Gateway?
 - **API Gateway** serves as a **single entry point** for client requests and routes them to the appropriate backend microservices based on the API endpoint.